If there’s one thing we’re the experts on, it’s Ratings and Reviews. Which is why we’ve literally written the (digital) book on it.

 It’s important to share as much context as possible about your UGC, as this fosters trust with online shoppers.
 And in many cases, it’s also required by the FTC (Learn more about PowerReviews Badges).

 Collecting review content is a critical part of an overall ratings and reviews program.
 But it’s only one component of a much bigger process.

 The next challenge is the actual marketing of this content.
 You need to ensure you’re fully maximizing its potential.
-How do you get this content in front of the maximum number of shoppers for the biggest possible impact?
+How do you get this content in front of the maximum number of shoppers in the best possible way to create the biggest possible impact?

-Throughout this section, we’ll share proven best practices that will help you get more eyes on your review content – in the places and ways your shoppers want to consume it.
+Throughout this section, we’ll share proven best practices throughout your digital experience – in the places and ways your shoppers want to consume it.
 In doing so, you achieve the results you work day-in day-out for: more sales and bigger bottom line impact.